Oussama-Abderrahim/spuf-314/README.md

 # I still don't have a name for this project but it's nice !

-*project-314* is a Web Application for public transportation, providing a RESTful API to find Stations, Bus, Metro and Tramway's Lines and find the best multimodal route between two stations.
+*project-314* is a Web Application *prototype* for public transportation, providing a RESTful API to find Stations, Bus, Metro and Tramway's Lines and find the best multimodal route between two stations.

 Check swagger documentation at `http://localhost:3000/api/docs`

-## Installation
+## Install
 ```
 git clone https://github.com/Sakasaky/project-314.git
 cd project-314